edgar-perez-vidal/decorations/README.md

     # Markers for plotting
     # Use a custom list for different marker shapes, or leave as None to use the default set
-    markers=None,  # default: ['o', 's', '^', 'v', 'D', 'P', 'X']
+    markers=None,  # default: ['o', 's', '^', 'v', 'D', 'P', 'X'] )

-    latex=True  # Set to True to enable LaTeX formatting for text; set to False for plain text )

 # load_plot_settings() # runs on the default setting shown above